agsb/milliForth-6502/README.md

 include some debug code and flag

+_12/06/2024 random error in list the values from $00E0 to $00FF, at return
+            can not catch why

 _11/06/2024 return and change model for 'minimal indirect thread code' with lots of
             debugging code to find errors.
 Renaming main file for it